 AL2_CM_CRD#016 Confirm Applicant’s identity (remotely)

-Prior to delivering the credential, require the Applicant to identify themselves in any new electronic transaction (beyond the first transaction or encounter) by presenting a temporary secret which was established during a prior transaction or encounter, or sent to the Applicant’s phone number, email address, or physical address of record.
+Prior to activating the credential, require the Applicant to identify themselves in any new electronic transaction (beyond the first transaction or encounter) by presenting a temporary secret which was established during a prior transaction or encounter, or sent to the Applicant’s phone number, email address, or physical address of record.

+Guidance: Activation typically requires that the credential be delivered to the Applicant/Subject before activation occurs.

+AL3_CM_CRD#030: Require activation of the credential within a time period specified in the Credential Policy

 Part C - Credential Renewal and Re-issuing